slidevjs/slidev/guide/why.md

 ## Interactive & Expressive

 You can write custom Vue components and use them directly inside your markdown file.
-You can also interact with them inside the presentation to express your idea in a more interserting and intuitive way.
+You can also interact with them inside the presentation to express your idea in a more interesting and intuitive way.

 ## Recording Support